WolffunService/thetan-world-sdk-docs/README.md

 ---

-### UnlockButtonMain {#ThetanSDKManager-UnlockButtonMain}
+### UnlockButtonMain

 #### Declaration
 ``public void UnlockButtonMain()``

 #### Description
 Unlock Interaction for UI Thetan World.
-You may call this right after [StopGrindingHeroItem](#ThetanSDKManager-StopGrindingHeroItem) or anytime that suit your game flow but it must be called after `StopGrindingHeroItem`.
+You may call this right after [StopGrindingHeroItem](#stopgrindingheroitem) or anytime that suit your game flow but it must be called after `StopGrindingHeroItem`.
 Otherwise, user cannot interact with UI Thetan World.

 ---

-### LogOut {#ThetanSDKManager-LogOut}
+### LogOut

 #### Declaration
 ``public void LogOut()``